cwendorf/EASI/C-ITNSExamples/Thomason/THOMASON-DATA-EXAMPLE.md

 ---

-## Within-Subjects Example with Thomason Data
+## Paired Samples Example with Thomason Data

 ### Source the EASI Functions